-- a.
-District Representative: The highest scoring declared seniors quartet from each district competing in their home district's preliminary seniors quartet contest shall be declared the district's representative. - (1) Report of Seniors Quartet District Representative: Immediately following an international preliminary seniors quartet contest, the district representative for contest and judging or affiliate counterpart will provide the Society Contest and Judging office with the name of their representative quartet and its members. - b.
+a.
+District Representative: The highest scoring declared seniors quartet from each district competing in their home district's preliminary seniors quartet contest shall be declared the district's representative.

+b.
 Scoring Pool: The remaining quartets to fill out the field of 25 Society quartets will be selected by rank from a pool of all those quartets competing in that year's international preliminary seniors quartet contests.
-In the event that more than one quartet is ranked 25th by score, each quartet achieving that ranking shall qualify for the international seniors contest. - c.
-Affiliate Seniors Quartets: In addition to the Society quartets, seniors quartets from affiliated organizations may be invited by the Society executive director on behalf of the Society Board of Directors. - d.
+In the event that more than one quartet is ranked 25th by score, each quartet achieving that ranking shall qualify for the international seniors contest.

+c.
+Affiliate Seniors Quartets: In addition to the Society quartets, seniors quartets from affiliated organizations may be invited by the Society executive director on behalf of the Society Board of Directors.

+d.
 Other Seniors Quartet Contests: Districts are free to stage other seniors quartet contests for local awards.